 In reviewing Milford’s past two appropriate titles came to mind; the little town and how it grew and you’ve come a long way baby!

 For more information about these stories and many more interesting facts, visit the Greater Milford Area Historical Society museum – Promont – at 906 Main Street, Milford, OH 45150.
-Promont is open the 2nd Saturday and 2nd Sunday of each month, March through December, 1-4:00 PM.
+Promont is open every Sunday, March through December, 1-4:00 PM.
 Or schedule an appointment by calling 513/248-0324.